Cerebras Pricing: Actual Rate Limits, Per-Token Cost & Enterprise Tiers (2026)

 The 44 GB of on-chip SRAM is roughly 1,000x more than an H100's on-chip memory.
 During inference, model parameters are already positioned next to the cores that need them.
 The result is 21 petabytes per second of aggregate memory bandwidth across the wafer, compared to 3.35 TB/s on an H100.
 That 6,000x bandwidth advantage is why a single Cerebras system outperforms racks of GPUs on inference throughput.

 The tradeoff: 44 GB of SRAM constrains which models fit on a single chip.
 Dense models larger than roughly 70B parameters require model parallelism or mixture-of-experts architectures where active parameters stay within SRAM capacity.
-This is why Cerebras'fastest results come on MoE models (Llama 4 Maverick, Qwen3 Coder) where active parameters per forward pass are much smaller than total parameter count.
+This is why Cerebras'fastest current result is gpt-oss-120b, an MoE model whose active parameters per forward pass are far smaller than its total parameter count.

 Cerebras Code: $50 and $200 Subscription Plans